ccg-v/inception/tutorial/2.1/README.md

 ## Instructions

-Let us now leverage the Docker Compose with the simple webservice that we used in the Exercise 1.3
+Let us now leverage the Docker Compose with the simple webservice that we used in the Exercise 1.3. \

-Without a command devopsdockeruh/simple-web-service will create logs into its /usr/src/app/text.log.
+Without a command `devopsdockeruh/simple-web-service` will create logs into its `/usr/src/app/text.log`.\

-Create a docker-compose.yml file that starts devopsdockeruh/simple-web-service and saves the logs into your filesystem.
+Create a _docker-compose.yml_ file that starts devopsdockeruh/simple-web-service and saves the logs into your filesystem.\

-Submit the docker-compose.yml, and make sure that it works simply by running docker compose up if the log file exists.
+Submit the _docker-compose.yml_, and make sure that it works simply by running docker compose up if the log file exists.

 ---